 It’s snowing outside, a perfect day to look through my collection of restaurant images.
 This is one of my best photos and I’ve always wondered about the place’s history.

 The man in the foreground is almost certainly Mr. Hart.
-He proudly stands next to his new car, a 1940 Hudson, while his employees smile in the background.
-He seems unaware that his restaurant faces a doubtful future.
+He proudly stands next to his new car, a 1940 Hudson, while his employees — possibly his wife and son — smile in the background.

 The restaurant’s history turned out to be difficult to research, but I did learn that both restaurants were in Los Angeles, and that No. 2 was at 203 W. Manchester Blvd. and No. 1 was on S. Vermont.